 The part of the tooth that is seen above the gum is called the clinical crown.
-When not enough of the clinical crown is showing, the gum must be repositioned to expose more tooth.
+When not enough of the clinical crown is showing, the gum must be repositioned to expose more teeth.
 This is called crown lengthening.
-There are two situations in which crown lengthening is commonly performed: to improve appearance and to allow a dentist better access to decay.
+There are two situations in which crown lengthening is commonly performed: to improve the appearance and to allow a dentist better access to decay.

 You have probably seen people with what you would consider short teeth, or a “gummy” smile.
 While it may appear that their teeth are shorter than normal, it’s often just a case of teeth being hidden behind the gums.
 By repositioning the gum line, you can improve your smile and the contours of your face.

 One of the major advantages of crown lengthening is that it can often be completed in one visit with a local anesthetic.
 Essentially, the excessive gum tissue that is hiding your teeth is removed to expose the normal length of the tooth.

 teeth that no longer look short or like “baby teeth”

 a relatively quick healing period with minimal discomfort

 visible results in as little as one week after surgery

 Aside from the esthetic benefits of crown lengthening, correcting a “gummy” smile can also improve your overall periodontal health.
 When gum tissue does not recede normally as adult teeth appear, pockets can form in the gums, which can result in advanced periodontal disease.
 By contouring the gums through crown lengthening, you can not only improve the look and confidence of your smile but also prevent future problems.